 - 1. Policy It is the policy that overtime work be discouraged; that each Department Head arrange the work of his or her department so that full-time Employees shall normally work not more than eight (8) hours per work day or more than five (5) consecutive work days consisting of forty (40) hours without at least one (1) day off, or more than eighty (80) hours in any pay period, and that overtime work be held to a minimum consistent with the efficient performance of necessary functions.
 Hours are subject to modification based on mutually agreed upon alternative work schedule. - 2.
 Overtime Defined Overtime is authorized time worked in excess of eight (8) hours in a normal day or forty (40) hours per week.
 Subject to modification based on mutually agreed upon alternative work schedules.
 All work authorized as overtime shall be calculated at the overtime rate which is one and one-half (1 1/2) times the regular hourly rate of pay (such calculation being non-cumulative for the same hours). - 3.
 Authorization for Overtime Work Overtime work not specifically authorized by the City Council shall be performed only upon express authorization of the Department Head or designee empowered by the Department Head to authorize the same. - 4.
 Reporting Overtime Total hours of authorized overtime for each pay period for each employee shall be reported on a Time Card and shall be signed by the Department Head or designee.
 The total hours of prior accumulated compensatory time taken off during each pay period shall be likewise reported. - 5.
-Fringe Benefits Not Affected by Overtime Overtime work shall not be a basis for increasing vacation or sick leave benefits, nor shall it be a basis of advancing completion of required periods for probation or salary step advance. - 6.
-Compensation for Overtime: - a.
+Fringe Benefits Not Affected by Overtime Overtime work shall not be a basis for increasing vacation or sick leave benefits, nor shall it be a basis of advancing completion of required periods for probation or salary step advance.

+6. Compensation for Overtime:

+- a.
 Compensation of overtime and holidays shall either be paid at the rate of time and one-half or accrued as Compensatory Time Off as determined by the Department Head subject to the rules as stated herein. - b.
 Employees may, upon the prior request of the employee and prior authorization of the Department Head, accumulate Compensatory Time Off in lieu of overtime pay, or receive overtime pay for that pay period.
-Provided, however, in no event shall an employee be allowed to accumulate in excess of two hundred and forty (240) hours Compensatory Time Off.
-In the event an employee has accumulated two hundred and forty (240) hours Compensatory Time, payment of overtime shall be automatically made unless mutually agreed otherwise by the City Manager and the employee.
-Compensatory time accrual is at discretion of employee, however, the department on an annual basis may schedule time off to reduce the ceiling to one hundred and eighty (180) hours. - c.
+Provided, however, in no event shall an employee be allowed to accumulate in excess of one hundred and sixty(160) hours Compensatory Time Off.
+In the event an employee has accumulated one hundred and sixty (160) hours Compensatory Time, payment of overtime shall be automatically made unless mutually agreed otherwise by the City Manager and the employee. - c.
 In calculating the base for overtime/compensatory time consideration, vacation time of more than two days (16 hours) in the subject work

 - week shall not be considered as qualifying in calculating "hours worked" for overtime purposes. - d.
-The balance of any accumulated Compensatory Time shall be paid upon termination of employment or under such other circumstances as authorized by the City Manager.
+The balance of any accumulated Compensatory Time shall be paid upon termination of employment or under such other circumstances as authorized by the City Manager. - e.
+Employees shall request to use Compensatory Time Off in the same manner as vacation requests.